A solution to avoid cluttering the home with many toys.

 • 2.
 Revenue Model & Projections

-Vinted generates revenue from a non-refundable rental fee and a customer protection fee paid by the renter.
+Vinted generates revenue from a customer protection fee paid by the renter.
 Owners list toys for a fixed period (e.g., one month).

 Renter's Upfront Payment: